Rental Website for the 3 Bedroom Apartment at the Ocean House

 Thank you!
 Seth and Greg.

-or email us at sethathayerjr@gmail.com . thanks.
+email us at sethathayerjr@gmail.com . thanks.

 If you want to read about our travails about rebuilding this building from the bottom up, please see Seth’s renovation blog.